 - Responses will be evaluated against each criterion.
 A score will be assigned according to the scoring schedule linked to each question or set of questions.
 In nearly all cases, 2 points are awarded for a response that exceeds requirements, 1 point is awarded for a response that meets requirements and 0 points are awarded for a response that fails to meet requirements.
 In several questions, 1 point is the maximum score that may be awarded.
-Each question must receive at least a score of "1," making each a "pass/fail" question. - In the Continuity question in the financial section(see Question #50), up to 3 points are awarded if an applicant provides, at the application stage, a financial instrument that will guarantee ongoing registry operations in the event of a business failure.
+Each question must receive at least a score of "1," making each a "pass/fail" question. - In the Continuity question in the financial section(see Question #507), up to 3 points are awarded if an applicant provides, at the application stage, a financial instrument of some type that will guarantee ongoing registry operations in the event of a business failure.
 This extra point can serve to guarantee passing the financial criteria for applicants who score the minimum passing score for each of the individual criteria.
 The purpose of this weighting is to reward applicants who make early arrangements for the protection of registrants and to accept relatively riskier business plans where registrants are protected.

-- There are 21 Technical & Operational questions.
+- There are 210 Technical & Operational questions.
 Each question has a criterion and scoring associated with it.
 The scoring for each is 0, 1, or 2 points as described above.
-One of the questions (IDN implementations) is optional.
-Other than the optional questions, all Technical & Operational criteria must be scored a 1 or more or the application will fail the evaluation. - The total technical score must be equal to or greater than 22 for the application to pass.
-That means the applicant can pass by: - Receiving a 1 on all questions, including the optional question, and a 2 on at least one mandatory question; or - Receiving a 1 on all questions, excluding the optional question and a 2 on at least two mandatory questions.
+One Two of the questions (DNSSEC and IDN implementations) are is optional.
+Other than the optional questions, all Technical & Operational criteria must be scored a 1 or more or the application will fail the evaluation. - The total technical score must be equal to or greater than 220 for the application to pass.
+That means the applicant can pass by: - Receiving a 1-or more on all questions, including the two optional questions, and a 2 on at least one mandatory question; or - Receiving a 1 on all questions, excluding the optional question and a 2 on at least two mandatory questions. - Scoring a 2 on least two mandatory questions, - Receiving a combination of high and optional scores.